Vyral/base-template/_posts/2022-12-12-some-good-real-estate-market-news.md

   - Real Estate
 excerpt: The latest big news is that conforming loan limits will increase.
 enclosure:
+pullquote: >-
-pullquote: Lenders are coming up with products to help cushion the strain of high rates.
+  "Lenders are coming up with products to help cushion the strain of high rates."
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true